Personal Bitcoin Self-Custody Guidance

 A careful, private process built around your situation.

-There is no fixed timeline and no expectation to rush.
-How many sessions you need depends on your holdings, technical confidence, SMSF structure, family considerations, and long-term plans.
-Some clients move quickly.
-Others prefer to take more time.
-Both are completely fine.
+No fixed timeline and no pressure to rush.
+How many sessions you need depends on your holdings, technical confidence, and long-term plans.

 01